hanjos/conditio-java/README.md

 ## Why

 Although Common Lisp and at least [some](https://github.com/clojureman/special) [Clojure](https://github.com/pangloss/pure-conditioning) [libraries](https://github.com/bwo/conditions) use dynamic variables, Java has nothing of the sort.
-But it occurred to me one day that Java's [`try-with-resources`](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) would be enough for a simple condition/restart system.
+But it occurred to me one day that Java's [`try`-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) would be enough for a simple condition/restart system.
 So I gave it a shot :shrug:

 ## How

-`try-with-resources` for the win: `Scope` is a resource which nests and closes scopes as execution enters and leaves `try` clauses, and provides a place to hang the signalling, handling and restarting machinery.
+`try`-with-resources for the win: `Scope` is a resource which nests and closes scopes as execution enters and leaves `try` clauses, and provides a place to hang the signalling, handling and restarting machinery.
 In practice, the end result looks something like this:

 ```Java
 public void analyzeLog(String filename) throws Exception {